Joel Mason: Professional football and basketball careers

 Mason played with the Chicago Cardinals during the 1939 NFL season.
 After two seasons away from the NFL, he would play four seasons with the Green Bay Packers.
 During his time with them he was a member of the 1944 NFL Champion Packers.
 Mason also appeared in one game for the Sheboygan Red Skins in the National Basketball League during the 1942–43 season.
 He failed to register a statistic in his lone appearance.

 He played at the collegiate level at Western Michigan University.

 Coaching career

 After retiring from professional football, Mason became an assistant football coach at Wayne State University, and soon after became Wayne State's head basketball coach.
 Mason coached basketball for 18 years, from 1948 to 1966, winning 186 games and making one NCAA tournament appearance, in 1956.
 Mason also coached the NBL's Detroit Gems during the first half of the 1946–47 season, with the Gems later becoming the Minneapolis Lakers, now Los Angeles Lakers.
 He resigned, and player Fred Campbell took over to become player-coach.
+He was also an assistant football coach at Detroit Holy Redeemer High School during the 1967 and 1968 seasons.